mavenlink/design-system/src/components/date/date.md

 A form control for interacting with date data.
 The component leverages native date controls for a familiar date-typing experience within each browser.
+In addition, it provides its own calendar popup for an easy-to-use visual experience to set a date.

 ## Keyboard Support